Emanual20/Emanual20.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yiding Sun (孙一丁, in Chinese).
-I am currently a 3rd-year master student at [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), Renmin University of China.
-My supervisor is [Prof. Jiaxin Mao](https://sites.google.com/site/maojiaxin/).
-Previously, I earned my bachelor degree under supervise of [Prof. Ying Zhang](https://dbis.nankai.edu.cn/2023/0322/c12139a506904/page.htm) and [Prof. Gang Wang](https://cc.nankai.edu.cn/2021/0323/c13619a490377/page.htm), in College of Computer Science, Nankai University.
+I currently work at Tencent as a machine learning engnieer.
+Previously, I earned my master degree in [Gaoling School of Artificial Intelligence](http://ai.ruc.edu.cn/), Renmin University of China, in supervision of [Prof. Jiaxin Mao](https://sites.google.com/site/maojiaxin/) and bachelor degree at [College of Computer Science](https://cc.nankai.edu.cn/), Nankai University.
 Additionally, I served as PC member of SIGIR, ARR and so on.

-My research interests lie in the pretraining of Large Language Models (LLMs) and Explainable Recommendations.
-I will be working at Tencent from July 2025.
+My research interests lie in the Large Language Models (LLMs) and Agents in Advertisement.

 Publications
 ======

 * FinS-Pilot: A Benchmark for Online Financial System. \
-Feng Wang, Yiding Sun, Wei Xue, Danqing Xu and Jiaxin Mao. \
+Feng Wang, **Yiding Sun**, Wei Xue, Danqing Xu and Jiaxin Mao. \
 2nd Workshop on Financial Information Retrieval in the Era of Generative AI. **([FINIR](https://finir2025.github.io/)@SIGIR 2025)**.

 * YuLan-Chat: A Large Language Model Based on Multi-Stage Curriculum Learning. \